jteijema/asreview-plugin-model-switcher/README.md

 ## Getting started

-Run install.sh or install the new classifier with:
+Run install the new classifier with:

 ```bash
 pip install .